 Gorilla guy continued yelling at his gang.
 “I told you,” he yelled.
 “We keep this one for now!"
 A pause.
 "Gimme that you idiot!"
 The high pitched voice seemed to boom in the office.

 Gavin looked around, but could not see his guns.
 No bags.
 They must have them with them in the office.
-He was prayed.
+He prayed.
 Just a few more seconds.
 Time to go now, he coached his feet.
-He wobbled to the front doors.
+Wobbled to the front doors.
 Nausea boiled up the back of his throat.

 “But you said…” It was one of them arguing.

 “I don’t care what I said!” the gorilla guy bellowed.
 “Clean her up!
 If we could grab another then you can play I said.”

 “Have you seen any babes since we came up in these mountains, you idiots?"

 Silence, then, “Can we just take care of the old man and roll, I’m tired of this place.
 No action.”